skew202/skew202/README.md

 ## 🎪 Background

 **15+ years** building production software, from Sixt (1M+ bookings/day) to Samsa.AI (ML platforms).
 Now researching multi-agent coordination while building tools and writing honest stories about the transformation.

-**Philosophy**: Research needs production.
-Theory needs tools.
-Technical work needs human stories.

-**Edge**: I'm not speculating about AI's impact—I'm living it.
-Building the systems, shipping the code, debugging the coordination failures, and writing about what it actually feels like.

 ---